enjaku4/rabarber/README.md

     ...
   end

-  grant_access action: :delete, roles: :admin def delete
+  grant_access action: :destroy, roles: :admin def destroy
     ...
   end
 end
 ```
-This grants access to `index` action for users with `accountant` or `admin` role, and access to `delete` action for `admin` users only.
+This grants access to `index` action for users with `accountant` or `admin` role, and access to `destroy` action for `admin` users only.

 You can also define controller-wide rules (without `action` argument):